For the award website please visit http://www.robincorbettaward.co.uk/

-Following Lord Corbett's death in February 2012, the Prison Reform Trust (PRT) has agreed with his family to establish a lasting and fitting memorial to his exceptional work in penal reform.
+Following Lord Corbett's death in February 2012, the Prison Reform Trust (PRT) agreed with his family to establish a lasting and fitting memorial to his exceptional work in penal reform.

 Robin Corbett was the respected chair of the Home Affairs Committee.
 For ten years he chaired the All Party Parliamentary Penal Affairs Group to which PRT, supported by the Barrow Cadbury Trust, provides the secretariat.
 We are pleased that Robin's family approached PRT as the charity to develop and administer the new Robin Corbett Award for Prisoner Rehabilitation.

 The award, kindly supported by the Worshipful Company of Weavers, is for outstanding rehabilitative work with prisoners done by a small charity or community group.
-It will champion work that fosters personal responsibility.
-Nominations from prison governors and directors should be submitted by 31 October 2014.
+It champions work that fosters personal responsibility.
 Robin Corbett had a developed interest in prisoners' education and people in prison 'learning through doing'.

-There will be an awards panel including members of Robin Corbett's family, an officer of the All Party Parliamentary Penal Affairs Group, the Prison Governors' Association, a former prisoner and the Prison Reform Trust.
-Nominations will be invited from prison governors and directors.
-The award (or awards) and the cash prizes will either be given at the nominating prison or in Parliament at a special meeting of the All Party Group.
+The awards panel includes members of Robin Corbett's family, an officer of the All Party Parliamentary Penal Affairs Group, the Prison Governors' Association, a former prisoner and the Prison Reform Trust.
+Nominations are invited from prison governors and directors.
+The award (or awards) and the cash prizes are given in Parliament at a special meeting of the All Party Group.